varunamachi/quartz/README.md

 #Build System
 Quartz uses a CMake based build system.
 I have written a thin layer of CMake macros to make it easy to build different libraries independently.
 Before running CMake a environment variable QUARTZ_ROOT should be set to the root of the Quartz directory.
-The build system does not allow in-source builds, it is recommended that the build be done in $QUARTZ_CORE/builds The generated binaries and headers in case of libraries are installed to $QUARTZ_CORE/output directory.
-Any module can be built independently provided that the dependency modules are already built and their generated output is installed in $QUARTZ_CORE/output.
+The build system does not allow in-source builds, it is recommended that the build be done in $QUARTZ_ROOT/builds The generated binaries and headers in case of libraries are installed to $QUARTZ_ROOT/output directory.
+Any module can be built independently provided that the dependency modules are already built and their generated output is installed in $QUARTZ_ROOT/output.

 #Building
+Dependency - Qt 5.6+

 Right now Quartz is not in a state to build.
 But the build procedure is as follows (in Bash):
 ```
 export QUARTZ_ROOT=<path_to_quartz_root>